©

 🕙 3h walk

-Turn right towards the Conca loop.
-The path twists and turns up to the summit of Mount Lori to reach a magnificent Oriu (rock shelter) via the ridge at Partusi, to then reach the restored sheepfold at Conca.
+Go around it to the right towards the Conca loop.
+The path winds its way up to the summit of Mount Lori and over the ridge at Partusi to a magnificent Oriu (rock shelter), before reaching the restored sheepfold at Conca.

-Take the right towards cala di Conca, passing an old wheat field.
-Arrive at the beach, head to the far left to pick up the coastal path that heads towards Senetosa.
+Turn right towards Cala di Conca, passing an old cornfield.
+When you reach the beach, head to the far left to pick up the coastal path heading towards Senetosa.

 Find all the information on the Elisa syndicate website